Back to CALFIRE

 Tactical Net

 Once units are on scene of an incident, they switch to a tactical channel (tac net) for their on-scene communications.
 CALFIRE Tact 1 through 12 are used throughout the state (13 through 23 are utilized as input channels to CDF repeaters and used only for emergency overflow use.)
 The tactical traffic is simplex (radio to radio, no repeater.)
 This means you will only hear tactical traffic near you.
 Because of the constant recycling of the CALFIRE VHF frequencies, you might hear other Local Nets while trying to listen to the tactical traffic, especially with a large outdoor antenna or with any elevation off the valley floor.
+As of fire season 2011, all tac nets should be on tone 192.8, which should help in listening to distant incidents without local nets getting in the way.
 As a fire gets larger, more tactical frequencies will be assigned to the incident.

 Command Net

 The Command Net is the frequency which command, logistics and administrative traffic takes place.
 Sometimes on small incidents the local net is used as the command net.
-If the incident grows, they can move to a seperate command repeater.
+If the incident grows, they can move to a separate command repeater.
 Command Net repeaters are high level, wide coverage, repeaters scattered throughout the state.
 Command 1 and 2 are on unique frequencies not shared by anything else in the state.
-Originally this served the state just fine for command traffic.
-Recently however the state has had multiple large incidents in the same area, all requiring seperate command frequencies.
-The Incident Command would complain they could hear the other Incident Commands over the radio, which caused problems and safety concerns.
-The state decided to go cycle through their VHF freqs once again and assign an existing tactical frequency the area Units were using to create a high-level powerful command repeater with that frequency.
-If the Command channel were being used, the frequency would be unusable for the low-powered tactical traffic, a sacrifice the Incident Commanders took to gain an additional Command channel.
+Commands 3-10 serve regional areas throughout the state.

 Air Attack Nets